 Tax Exemption Status:

-Some countries have tax treaties with the United States whereby some or all of your income is exempt from certain taxes for up to 2 years for first-time exchange visitor teachers.
-(Be sure to understand what your tax obligations would be after your exemption period expires).
+Some countries have tax treaties with the United States whereby a portion or your income is exempt from certain taxes for up to 2 years for first-time exchange visitor teachers.
+Please make sure to understand what your tax obligations would be after your exemption period expires.
 We have provided links to the following sites which may help with your research: